 2. Watch British TV shows to help adjust to accents

 There are lots and lots of British accents, some of them very heavy, and you may find it difficult to understand the locals.
-You can practice listening to the different accents by watching popular British TV shows.
-Programmes like EastEnders and Coronation Street, which have characters who speak in regional accents.
+You can practise listening to the different accents by watching popular British TV shows.
+Programmes like EastEnders and Coronation Street have characters who speak in regional accents.

 3. Join a society